jsears4585/jekyll-now/_posts/2017-6-14-A-Simple-Wiki-App-on-Rails.md

 ### Now for the Actual Part

 We're not going to need much for this app, just a controller and a view.
 And some CSS.
-In truth, rails is way overkill for this type of application, but since we've already generated our framework with some rails magic, we can focus our efforts more squarely on calling the API, cleaning the results, and passing them to our views.
+In truth, rails is way overkill for this type of application, but since we've already generated our framework with some rails magic, we can focus our efforts more squarely on calling the API, cleaning the results, and passing them to our view.

 ### Application Programming Interfaces and You, a Love Story